chadwtaylor/launcher/README.md

 Launcher
 ========

-Launcher allows you to build your own crowdfunding platform.
-It also support many popular third-party services such as Stripe, Airbrake, Zendesk and more!
+Launch your own crowdfunding platform.
+Supported and optional third-party services are included such as Stripe, Airbrake, Zendesk and more!

 Disclaimers
 -----------